Prasophyllum brevilabre

-Prasophyllum brevilabre, commonly known as the short-lip leek orchid, is a species of orchid endemic to south-eastern Australia.
+Prasophyllum brevilabre, commonly known as short-lip leek orchid, is a species of orchid endemic to south-eastern Australia.
 It has a single tubular, green leaf and up to thirty small, greenish-brown flowers with a white labellum.
 The labellum is sharply turned back on itself so that its tip almost reaches its base.

 Description

 Prasophyllum brevilabre is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped leaf up to 350 mm long with the free part 20-80 mm long.
 Up to thirty flowers are well-spaced along a flowering spike 150-500 mm tall.
 The flowers are greenish-brown and as with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped to lance-shaped, reddish-brown and 7-8 mm long.
 The lateral sepals are about 10 mm long, sometimes joined together but often free from each other.
 The petals are linear to lance-shaped, 8-10 mm long, sometimes wavy and sometimes sickle-shaped.
 The labellum is spoon-shaped, 8-10 mm long and about 3 mm wide.
 It is turned back on itself so that its tip almost touches its base, and its edges are wavy.
 Flowering occurs from September to January, most prolifically after fire the previous summer.